 TSO offers web resources for course needs, primarily for use in programming projects and assignments.

-Georgia Tech offers T-Square for course group/project collaboration and includes features such as chat rooms, drop box, wiki and more.
+Georgia Tech offers Canvas for course collaboration.
 Georgia Tech also offers a local GitHub Enterprise server for source control and project management.

 Georgia Tech, the College of Computing and the University System of Georgia offer a number of resources related to software distribution and licensing for faculty, staff, and students.